Pupil Premium Funding

 - Resources to support the delivery of our new curriculum.

-If you require any more information in relation to the Pupil Premium, eligibility of your child for Pupil Premium or its use at Brookfields please do not hesitate to contact either Sarah Strudley (Assistant Head Teacher), Catherine Bernie (Deputy Head Teacher) or Andrew Brown (Finance), who will be happy to answer any questions about Pupil Premium funding.
-For more information on the Pupil Premium please visit the website below:
+If you require any more information in relation to the Pupil Premium, eligibility of your child for Pupil Premium or its use at Brookfields please do not hesitate to contact either Sarah Strudley (Assistant Head Teacher), or Patrick Mitchel (School Business Manager), who will be happy to answer any questions about Pupil Premium funding.